-pr=λ'2πr31/2exp-λ'r-μ'22μ'2r

 where r denotes a given dispersal distance.
 The location parameter λ'=(H/σ)2 and scale parameter μ'=HU/F are functions of seed release height H, wind speed U, seed terminal velocity V, and turbulent flow parameter σ.

 To correct wind speed measurements for use at any seed release height rather than at measurement height, we used the same procedure as Skarpaas and Shea (2007) and Bullock et al. (2012) and integrate wind speed over the logarithmic wind profile